LFMTP/lfmtp-page/bylaws/index.md

 by the SC chair (or a deputy from the SC) and conducted by email.
 The BM typically disccuses the following items:

- *  a report on the current LFMTP workshop
+ *  a report on the current LFMTP workshop;
  *  a discussion of next year's LFMTP workshop

 ## History